-- Pass-through entities (a business entity in which income is passed through to its owners and taxed at their personal tax rate) like LLCs have their taxes calculated as personal income rather than corporate tax.
+- Pass-through entities (businesses in which income is passed through to its owners and taxed at their personal tax rate), like LLCs, have their taxes calculated as personal income rather than corporate tax.
 The personal income tax rate is 4.95%.

 - The median income for self-employed individuals who run their own incorporated businesses is around $53,000.

 - SMBs generate 23.4% of Illinois’ $60.5 billion in total exports.